itihas/preference-sandbox/README.md

 Type system in the comments of `dl-toy-2.py` suggests a better structure for it going forward, utils that will be generally useful (particularly, orderings); as well that this all should probably be happening in Haskell.
 Translation pending my finding the will to go on.

+## Fix Motivational States, Generalize Preferences

+- Given a set of possible motivational states for a player, what constraints are applicable to player preferences?
+- Wishlist: Given a relationship of motivational states to extensional gameplay, what constraints are applicable to player preferences?

 ## SWFs and Arrow's Impossibility Theorem (wishlist)

 Implementing Bergson-Samuelson SWFs and a "proof" of Arrow's (algorithm for finding the dictator, satisfaction that it will always find one) would probably generate all the utilities I need, and the doubts / questions I have to boot.